Aftermath: 14 - Untangle This (2030)

 Stone rips like paper under enough shear force.

 “Huh,” Newton says.
-“Well, if there’s one thing I’ve learned from the human experience it’s this: the monsters we slay come back.”
+“Well, if there’s one thing I’ve learned from my time as a human it’s this: the monsters we slay come back.”

 Hermann looks at him, aghast.

-Hermann looks away.
-The sky is overcast, San Francisco Bay’s a Jaeger graveyard, and Caitlin Lightcap’s whistle carries on plutonium-laced wind.
+The sky is overcast, San Francisco Bay is a Jaeger graveyard, and Caitlin Lightcap’s whistle carries on plutonium-laced wind.

 “Do you know what they call themselves?”
-Newton stands next to Hermann, his hands on the rail, watching.
+Newton stands beside Hermann, his hands on the balcony rail.
 “In their own language?
 How they classify what they are?”

 “No,” Hermann replies.

-“Catalysts,” Newton says.
-“It’s interesting we have a word that translates so well, don’t you think?”
+“‘Catalysts’,” Newton says.
+“It’s interesting we have a word that translates so well.”

 “I suppose.”
 Hermann watches him uneasily.

-“Yeah, because to ‘catalysis,’ you add the suffix -ist.
+“Yeah, because to ‘catalysis,’ you add the suffix ‘-ist.’
 Well, the ‘i’ gets swallowed, but it’s a suffix that denotes agency.
 Like specialist.
 An agent of the special thing.
 Catalyst.
 An agent of catalysis.
-So, that’s nice.
-But then you stack some additional meaning atop that, because in our modern culture, especially within the biological and chemical sciences, but elsewhere too, a catalyst is something that helps a reaction along, makes it go faster, renders it energetically favorable.
+But you stack additional meaning atop even that, because in our modern culture, especially within the biological and chemical sciences, but elsewhere too—a catalyst is something that helps a reaction along, makes it go faster, renders it energetically favorable.
 So not only does it do the dissolving, it makes that dissolving faster.
 More likely.
-More efficient.”
+More efficient.
+It creates the preconditions for its own actions.”

 “Ah.”

 “I like the word ‘kaiju’ just fine.”
-Newton cocks his head and lifts a brow as the monster shoves its way through the Wall.
+Newton cocks his head and lifts a brow as the monster hefts its bulk through the gap in the Wall.

 “Are you afraid?”
 Hermann whispers.

-Newton looks over at him, backlit by destruction, by a spectacular electrical storm.
-The kaiju roars, angry, but beneath that anger, Hermann hears a note of mourning.
+Newton looks at him, backlit by destruction, by a spectacular electrical storm.
+The kaiju roars, angry, but—beneath its anger, Hermann hears a note of mourning.

 “I wish I were,” Newton says, with wistful sympathy.
 “I really do.”